rainbowtrekkers Junkersdorf

 The interior design by our pedagogical professionals aims to create an optimal balance between free play and educational activities.

-The institution consists of three groups: the Bumblebees (approx. 10-12 one- to two-year-olds), the Butterflies (16-20 two- to four-year-olds) and the Dinosaurs (18-20 four- to six-year-olds).
+The facility consists of three groups: the Bumblebees (approx. 10-12 one- to two-year-olds), the Butterflies (16-20 two- to four-year-olds) and the Dinosaurs (18-20 four- to six-year-olds).

 The Butterflies’ group rooms are located in one wing of the building together with the multi-purpose room and the bistro, which are available to all children in all groups.
-The Dinosaurs’ and the Bumblebees’ group rooms are located in the other wing of the building.
-Each group has its own sanitary area.

 2.2 Outdoors